Climate of Minneapolis–Saint Paul: Precipitation

 The Twin Cities experiences a wide range of precipitation types.
-Rain is the most common form during the summer months, while snow, sleet, freezing rain, and occasionally rain occur during the winter.
+Rain is the most common form during the summer months, while snow, hail, sleet, freezing rain, and occasionally rain occur during the winter.
 The summer months of June, July and August account for nearly half of the annual precipitation total across the Twin Cities.
 Most of this rain falls from thunderstorms, a frequent summer occurrence.
 Even though summer is the primary season for the Twin Cities to experience thunderstorms, they can occur from March to November.
 On rare occasions thundersnow can occur, where thunder and lightning accompanies winter or (more usually) spring snowstorms.
 During spring and summer, some thunderstorms are severe.
 These storms produce damaging straight line winds, large hail and, occasionally, a tornado.
-The Twin Cities has experienced several major derecho events, most recently during the Late-May 1998 Tornado Outbreak and Derecho which traveled from South Dakota to New York on May 30 – May 31, 1998.
+The Twin Cities has experienced several major derecho events, most recently during the Late-May 1998 tornado outbreak and derecho which traveled from South Dakota to New York on May 30 – May 31, 1998.
 Summertime thunderstorms are fueled by dew points that often reach into the 70s °F (21 °C) and sometimes even 80 °F.

 Winter precipitation comes in a few different forms.
-Snow is the main form of precipitation, but freezing rain, ice, sleet and sometimes even rain are all possible during the winter months.
+Snow is the main form of precipitation, but freezing rain, hail, sleet and sometimes even rain are all possible during the winter months.
 Larger storm systems, often Panhandle hooks or other storms that occur with a meridional flow, can bring large amounts of snow and even blizzard conditions.
 The average annual snowfall in the Twin Cities is 45.3 in, with an average of 100 days per year with at least 1 in of snow cover.
 The most snow the Twin Cities has officially seen during one winter was in 1983–1984 with 98.6 in, and the least was in 1930–1931 with 14.2 in.